InfinitePain/Bomb-o-Woman/README.md

 - `Position`: Defines the class representing positions on the game board.
 - `GameObject`: Defines the base class for all game objects, including players, bombs, power-ups, and obstacles.
 - `Player`: Defines the class for player characters, including their actions and movement.

-Helper classes:

-- `SimpleScreen`: Provides an interface for screen rendering.
-- `SimpleInput`: Handles user input.
+- `Input` : Defines the class for input handling.

 ## Learning Objectives